deschatr/FinePaymentAPI/README.md

 Back-end API of the application ot process fine payments.

-Creation instructions:
+Creation instructions:<br>
-dotnet new webapi
+dotnet new webapi<br>
 dotnet new gitignore

 # moved to sql server
-dotnet add package Microsoft.EntityFrameworkCore dotnet add package Microsoft.EntityFrameworkCore.SqlServer
+dotnet add package Microsoft.EntityFrameworkCore dotnet add package Microsoft.EntityFrameworkCore.SqlServer !!
+The sql database has been deleted, and the connection details are not valid anymore (this would not be shared publicly otherwise!)

 # for migration purposes
 dotnet add package Microsoft.EntityFrameworkCore.Design